blynkkk/blynkkk.github.io/IntroAndDownloads.md

 #Intro

-This guide will help you understand how to get started using Blynk and give a comprehensive overview of all the features.
+## 🚨🚨🚨 **IMPORTANT:**

+## This documentation for a LEGACY version of Blynk platform which is no longer developed and supported.
+Latest documentation is [here](https://docs.blynk.io).

-If you want to jump straight into playing with Blynk, check out Getting Started.
+If you want to continue with using unsupported verion of Blynk, check out Getting Started.
 <br>

 [Getting Started >](/#getting-started)